-A self-directed health savings account (HSA) follows the same IRS rules that regular HSAs do.
+A self-directed health savings account (HSA) follows the same IRS rules that a regular HSA does.
 Self-directed plans have the same annual contribution limits and eligibility requirements.
 They provide a way to build tax-free funds you can spend on qualified medical expenses throughout your lifetime.
-So, how is a self-directed health savings account different than a regular HSA?
+So, how is a self-directed HSA different than a regular HSA?

 The edge a self-directed HSA has over the conventional account is the ability to invest in alternative assets.

 You must have a high-deductible healthcare plan (HDHP) to contribute to any HSA.
 And since health insurance renewal begins in November-December for next year, now is the time to decide whether you want to open an HSA.
 If you do, make sure your health care plan qualifies.